kpradeep06ds-star/ERA_V4/Assignment_9/9-imagenet/readme.md

 ImageNet contains **1000 object classes**.
 To tune the model efficiently, I first trained on a smaller dataset — **ImageNet-100** (a 100-class subset) — to understand the learning-rate range and the overall behavior of the training loop.
 This helped identify the approximate **minimum and maximum learning rates** that worked well with cosine annealing.
 Once the learning schedule was validated, I used **exactly the same codebase** to train on the **full 1000-class ImageNet-1K**, changing only the configuration file (batch size, total epochs, and data paths).

 The ImageNet data was stored on an **EBS volume (420 GB)**, which is a detachable “plug-and-play” drive that can be mounted on any Linux EC2 instance.
 In my setup, the instance type was **g5dn.2xlarge** (NVIDIA A10G GPU).
-The entire 90-epoch training run took about **2.5 days**.
+The entire 90-epoch training run took about **41 hours**.
 Since the dataset was in **WebDataset (WDS)** format downloaded from Hugging Face, data loading was **I/O-bound** rather than compute-bound.
 This meant the number of data-loader workers directly affected throughput.
 The g5dn.2xlarge instance can handle up to eight workers, but with eight, the heavy I/O traffic caused SSH lag and sluggish responsiveness.
 After experimenting, **six workers** gave the best balance between throughput and stability.
 I also replaced the standard Pillow library with **pillow-simd**, which speeds up image decoding on AVX2-capable CPUs.
 With all these optimizations, each epoch ran in **35–38 minutes**, a major improvement over the baseline.

 The PyTorch setup includes standard **image transformations and normalization** to improve generalization.
 The core network is a **ResNet-50 architecture** implemented from scratch (not a pretrained model).
 Training used a **cosine-annealing learning-rate schedule** combined with **EMA (Exponential Moving Average)** for the first 80 epochs and **SWA (Stochastic Weight Averaging)** for the final 10 epochs.